harmonwood/capacitor-video-player/readme.md

 | ----------------- | ----------------------------------------- | ------ |
 | Quéau Jean Pierre | [jepiqueau](https://github.com/jepiqueau) |        |

+## NEXT FOR CAPACITOR 3 🚧 (Master)

+The master release has been upgraded to `@capacitor/core@3.0.0`.

+🚨 !!!
+ONLY iOS and Web plugins have been upgraded !!! 🚨

+🚨 !!!
+Android work in progress !!! 🚨

+## LATEST CAPACITOR 2.4.7

+The `2.4.7` is now 🛑 NOT MAINTAINED ANYMORE 🛑 and can be used as is.

 ## Browser Support

 The plugin follows the guidelines from the `Capacitor Team`,